-There are so many parks, trails and nature preserves to explore in the DFW area.
-Here are 5 of my favorite hiking destinations in DFW.
+There are so many parks, trails and nature preserve to explore the best hiking trails in DFW.
+Here are my favorite hiking destinations in the Dallas/Fort Worth area.

 Price is $5 for adults and $2 for children.